-This fluid contains dissolved substances such as blood proteins or metabolic breakdown products.
+Lymph is a fluid that contains dissolved substances such as blood proteins or metabolic breakdown products.
 If the system becomes diseased, return transport of the lymph fluid is no longer adequately ensured.
 The lymph pools and the affected parts of the body, usually the arms and legs, may develop enormous swelling.
 Elephantiasis is the most severe form of lymphedema.

 Lymphatic filariasis, commonly known as elephantiasis